 Today’s hike: 5-7 hours, 8-10 miles; Elevation: 1850 ft up, 1850 ft down.

-Griesalp – The trail meanders back into the deep recesses of the Sefinen valley before crossing the first of two major passes, Sefinenfurke, into the tiny hamlet of Griesalp.
+Griesalp – The trail meanders up into the deep recesses of the Sefinen valley before crossing the first of two major passes, Sefinenfurke, into the tiny hamlet of Griesalp.

 Today’s hike: 6-8 hours, 10.5 miles; Elevation: 3320 ft up, 4180 ft down.

 Kandersteg – You’ll need an early start for your most challenging day of the tour.
-Crossing the second major pass, Hohtürli, you’ll hike past glaciers and high mountain peaks to the jewel-like Oeschinen lake – an emerald-green lake surrounded by cliffs which has to be seen to be believed.
+Crossing the second major pass, Hohtürli, you’ll hike relentlessly uphill to the pass, where the Blümlisalp hut offers welcome refuge and a hote meal, then down past glaciers and high mountain peaks to the jewel-like Oeschinen lake – an emerald-green lake surrounded by cliffs which has to be seen to be believed.

 For bad weather, or if you simply don’t feel like tackling the pass, you can take a bus around to Kandersteg and enjoy a mellow dayhike up to the lake instead.
 Stay in the quiet village of Kandersteg for the night.
 Dinner on your own in Kandersteg tonight.